| Support | Coaching

 This gives you a multiplier effect and can exponentially increase every

 visitors' value to you.

-You can use the Site Build It newsletter module for your list, but I prefer Aweber
+You can use the Solo Build It newsletter module for your list, but I prefer Aweber

 because it can send out your autoresponder messages in the exact order you want